triphysics/PLATO/Tdep_helping_Tools/Phonons_projected_with_mode_gruneisen/README.md

-# Group velocity projected phonon dispersion plotter
+# Mode Gruneisen projected phonon dispersion plotter

 This Python script reads the phonon dispersion data from a TDEP output file "outfile.dispersion_relations.hdf5" and project the mode_gruneisen on phonon dispersion.